ssoper/ssoper.github.io/src/blog/automating_retrieval_verifier_code_etrade.md

 ## Summary

 After an initial false start with jsoup we finally found some traction with Chrome DevTools.
 I don’t mean to knock jsoup as it’s a fantastic library on its own if you’re just looking to interact with a single web page.
-However, for the more complex interactions we found that the Chrome DevTools Protocol was the best solution.
+However, for the more complex interactions I found that the Chrome DevTools Protocol was the best solution.

 A summary of these commits can be found [here](https://github.com/ssoper/Batil/compare/4ce8af7..6fa02e2).